cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 option, for example, as ``--set global.nodePort.range="10000\,32767"`` for a range of ``10000-32767``.
 The default Kubernetes NodePort range is ``30000-32767``.

+If the NodePort port range overlaps with the ephemeral port range (``net.ipv4.ip_local_port_range``), Cilium will append the NodePort range to the reserved ports (``net.ipv4.ip_local_reserved_ports``).
+This is needed to prevent a NodePort service from hijacking traffic of a host local application which source port matches the service port.
+To disable the modification of the reserved ports, set ``global.nodePort.autoProtectPortRanges`` to ``false``.

 Container hostPort support
 **************************